Last updated on December 3rd, 2018 by Garrick Dee

 What Consumers Say?

 A lot of the consumers agreed on one thing, this robot will not deep clean floors.
-It is meant to be used as a mop on a light to moderately soiled floor.
+This product is great for moderately dirty floor.
+Anything dirtier, you’ll need a handheld mop.

 If you try using this on a very dirty you will end up disappointed because it does not have any scrubbing mechanism like the one found in the iRobot Scooba.